Battle of Foulksmills

-The Battle of Foulksmills, known locally as the Battle of Horetown and also known as the Battle of Goff's Bridge, was a battle on 20 June 1798 between advancing British forces seeking to stamp out the rebellion in County Wexford during the Irish Rebellion of 1798 and a rebel army assembled to oppose them.
-The rebel army failed to stop the British.
+The Battle of Foulksmills, known locally as the Battle of Horetown and also known as the Battle of Goff's Bridge, took place during the Irish Rebellion of 1798.
+The British Army and Irish loyalists sought to defeat the rebel forces of the United Irishmen in County Wexford.

 Background

 By 19 June the threat of the United Irish rebellion spreading outside county Wexford had been largely contained and Crown forces were positioned to move against rebel held territory.
 A force of about 2,500 men under Sir John Moore moved out of New Ross towards Wexford as part of an overall encirclement operation in conjunction with General Gerard Lake's forces moving from the north.

 Moore moves out

 Moore's force was to link up and combine with the isolated garrison holding Duncannon before moving deeper into County Wexford, but after waiting several hours with no sign of their arrival, Moore decided to press ahead to the village of Taghmon alone.
 Upon nearing Goffs Bridge at Foulkesmill, his scouts reported a rapidly moving rebel force of some 3,000 moving quickly along the road with the intent to give battle.
 Moore despatched a force of riflemen from the 60th Regiment to hold the bridge until artillery could be brought up in support.